sforsyth99/python-ai-quickstart/README.md

-The first time you run this sample it will download about 18GB of data to your computer (on a mac it is cached in /Users/username/.cache/huggingface) After that, you don't require internet access to use the model - it's like downloading the entire internet on to your computer.
-It's really quite impressive.
+The first time you run this sample it will download about 18GB of data to your computer (on a mac it is cached in /Users/username/.cache/huggingface) After that, you don't require internet access to use the model.

 Generating answers can take a few minutes, and the longer the response the more time it takes.
 You can tweak the length of the response - I recommend starting off with a lower number like 100 tokens and then increasing it as you play around.
 On my computer, generating a response of 1000 tokens takes about 6 minutes.
-Your mileage may vary.